scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 --- abstract

-This document describes the Data Plane of the path-aware, inter-domain network architecture SCION (Scalability, Control, and Isolation On Next-generation networks).
-A fundamental characteristic of SCION is that it gives path control to SCION-capable endpoints that can choose between multiple path options, thereby enabling the optimization of network paths.
+This document describes the data plane of the path-aware, inter-domain network architecture SCION (Scalability, Control, and Isolation On Next-generation networks).
+A fundamental characteristic of SCION is that it gives path control to SCION-capable endpoints.

 The SCION Control Plane is responsible for discovering these paths and making them available as path segments to the endpoints.
 The role of the SCION Data Plane is to combine these path segments into end-to-end paths, and forward data between endpoints according to the specified path.
 It fundamentally differs from an IP-based data plane in that it is *path-aware* and interdomain forwarding directives are embedded in the packet header.